 2009 saw the final version of the 802.11n, which was even faster and more reliable than its predecessor.
 This increase in efficiency is attributed to ‘Multiple input multiple output’ data (MIMOs), which uses multiple antennas to enhance communication of both the transmitter and receiver.
 This allowed for significant increases in data without the need for higher bandwidth or transmit power.

-The 2.4 GHz extended range meant that an increasing number of devices (from baby monitors to Bluetooth) were using the same frequency, causing it to become overcrowded and slower.
+The downside of 2.4 GHz having an extended range meant that an increasing number of devices (from baby monitors to Bluetooth) were using the same frequency, causing it to become overcrowded and slower.
 Consequently, 5Ghz became the more attractive option.

 To solve this issue, dual-band routers were created.
 These routers contained two types of wireless radios that could simultaneously support connections on both 2.4 GHz and 5GHz links.
 By default, devices in the range of a dual-band router would automatically connect to the faster, more efficient 5GHz frequency.
 However, if a device was further away or behind walls, the 2.4Ghz could be used as a backup.

-801.11ac aimed to make the 5Ghz range better: it had four times the speed of WiFi 801.11n, a greater width, and the ability to support more antennas, meaning data could be sent more quickly.
-2012 also saw the birth of the Beamforming concept, which is explained by Eric Geier as focusing signals and concentrating data transmission so that more data reaches the target device.
+Primarily known as WiFi 5, the 802.11ac protocol aimed to make the 5Ghz range better: it had four times the speed of WiFi 802.11n, a greater width, and the ability to support more antennas, meaning data could be sent more quickly.
+During this time we also saw the birth of the Beamforming concept, which is explained by Eric Geier as focusing signals and concentrating data transmission so that more data reaches the target device.
 He notes: ‘Instead of broadcasting a signal to a wide area, hoping to reach your target, why not concentrate the signal and aim it directly at the target?’

-The way in which WiFi works fundamentally hasn’t changed in the past decade, and neither has its purpose.
+The way in which WiFi works fundamentally hadn’t changed in almost a decade, and neither had its purpose.

-The release of WiFi 6 in 2020 promoted great promise for faster connectivity and linkup between technologies with speeds of up to 9.6 Gbps, which is up almost 300% from 3.5 Gbps on Wi-Fi 5.
+The highly anticipated release of WiFi 6 in 2019 promoted great promise for faster connectivity and linkup between technologies with speeds of up to 9.6 Gbps, which when compared to 3.5 Gbps on WiFi 5 shows an increase of almost 300%.

 The reason for WiFi 6’s jump in speed capabilities is down to the technologies being used to mitigate the issues of becoming overwhelmed with the number of connected devices.
-WiFi 6 routers are also capable of communicating with more devices at once, and lets routers send data to multiple devices in the same broadcast.
+WiFi 6 routers are also capable of communicating with more devices at once enabling routers to send data to multiple devices in the same broadcast.

 WiFi Today and the Internet of Things